 V&A Dundee director Philip Long said he was "proud and delighted" at the initial visitor numbers.

 He said: "The feedback we have received from visitors has been fantastic and means so much to all of the team here at V&A Dundee.
 It's been a joy to see people enjoying the galleries, exhibitions and learning activities as well as exploring the wonderful building designed by our architect Kengo Kuma and enjoying all it offers."

 Why is V&A Dundee important?

 Scotland is a nation of designers and innovators, from the invention of waterproof fabric by Charles Macintosh, to the pioneering work of Patrick Geddes in improving urban living conditions and creating modern town planning and Ian Callum’s leadership of design at Jaguar.

 However, the story of Scotland’s design heritage – which has incredible power to inspire new creativity for the future – has never been fully told in one place.
 V&A Dundee will bring together hundreds of historically significant objects from the V&A and collections across Scotland to tell this story, in the museum and online.

 The profile of V&A Dundee, including the international touring exhibitions from V&A, will act as a major tourism boost for Dundee and Scotland.
 But V&A Dundee is more than just a building.
-V&A Dundee is already active across Scotland, with plans to engage schools, communities, colleges, universities and businesses with the power of design to enrich lives.
+V&A Dundee is active across Scotland, with programmes which engage schools, communities, colleges, universities and businesses with the power of design to enrich lives.